zilishen/documentation/content/nim/deploy/vm-bare-metal/install.md

 - tutorial
 tags:
 - docs
-title: Install on a virtual machine or bare metal
+title: Install on a virtual machine or bare metal using a script
 toc: true
 weight: 10
 ---

 {{< include "/nim/decoupling/note-legacy-nms-references.md" >}}

 ## Overview

-This guide explains how to install F5 NGINX Instance Manager on a virtual machine (VM) or bare metal.
-It includes key steps like:
+This guide explains how to install F5 NGINX Instance Manager on a virtual machine or bare metal system using the `install-nim-bundle.sh` script.

-- Installing NGINX with the GPG keys associated with F5 NGINX One
+The script simplifies the installation by automating tasks such as verifying system requirements, configuring services, and managing environment-specific options.
+For more control or an alternative approach, you can refer to the [manual installation guide]({{< relref "nim/deploy/vm-bare-metal/install-nim-deprecated.md" >}}), which provides detailed, step-by-step instructions.

+---

+## Before you begin

+Follow these steps to prepare for installing NGINX Instance Manager:

+- **Download the certificate and private key** (see the steps [below](#download-cert-key)):
+  Use the certificate and private key for NGINX Instance Manager (the same files used for NGINX Plus).
+  - Ensure the files have `.crt` and `.key` extensions.
+  - Save them to the target system.
+The default locations are:
-- Setting up ClickHouse
+    - `/etc/ssl/nginx/nginx-repo.crt`
-- Adding a license
+    - `/etc/ssl/nginx/nginx-repo.key`

+- **Check for previous deployments**:
+  Ensure that NGINX Instance Manager and its components are not already installed.
+  - If NGINX Instance Manager or its components (such as ClickHouse or NGINX) are detected, either follow the [upgrade instructions](#upgrade-nim) to update them or [manually remove the components](#uninstall-nim) before proceeding with the installation.

-- Accessing the web interface
+- **Record the version details**:
-- Securing your deployment with Vault (optional)

-{{<call-out "note" "Access the deprecated manual steps" "">}}If you prefer to follow the original manual steps, you can access the [deprecated guide]({{< relref "nim/deploy/vm-bare-metal/install-nim-deprecated.md" >}}).
-Please note that this guide is no longer actively maintained and may not reflect the latest updates or best practices.{{</call-out>}}
+  Note the current version of NGINX Instance Manager and confirm the supported version of NGINX OSS or NGINX Plus you intend to use.
+  - By default, the script installs the latest version.

+- **(Optional) Install and configure Vault**:
+  If you plan to use Vault, set it up before proceeding.

+### Security considerations

+To ensure that your NGINX Instance Manager deployment remains secure, follow these recommendations:

+- Install NGINX Instance Manager on a dedicated machine (bare metal, container, cloud, or VM).
+- Ensure that no other services are running on the same machine.

+---

+## Requirements

-## Supported versions
+### Supported NGINX versions and Linux distributions

 <details open>
 <summary><i class="fa-solid fa-circle-info"></i> Supported NGINX versions</summary>